fikunmi-ap/solana-improvement-documents/LRUCache.md

 want to access.

-Importantly, the design of the mechanism is such that there is no additional overhead on voting nodes and it will always maximize blockspace utilization.
+Importantly, the design of the mechanism is such that there is no additional overhead on voting nodes, and it will always maximize blockspace utilization.

 ## Motivation

-The current implementation of Solana's fee market is a pure firtst price auction (FPA) and there is theoretical and empirical evidence to the fact this mechanism is suboptimal.
+The current implementation of Solana's fee market is a pure first price auction (FPA) and there is theoretical and empirical evidence to the fact this mechanism is suboptimal.